Audrey J. Golden

 She has taught a wide variety of courses in English and Film Studies, including courses on Human Rights and Global Literature, Postcolonial Cinema, British Immigrant Fiction, and Global Indigenous Literature.
 As both a literary scholar and lawyer by training, her research investigates the relationship between fiction and international human rights law.
 She is currently working on her first book manuscript, Novel Repair: Restorative Justice, Global Literature, and International Law.

-Since joining the faculty at Simmons, Professor Golden also has taught cinema courses for the Boston community at the Coolidge Corner Theatre in Brookline.
+Professor Golden also has taught cinema courses for the Boston community at the Coolidge Corner Theatre in Brookline, and she regularly contributes to the music magazine Louder Than War.
 In addition to her teaching and research, Professor Golden is a rare book collector and has written for the International League of Antiquarian Booksellers (ILAB).

 What I Teach